 Robert Jordan, which is the pen name for James Oliver Rigney, Jr. was born in Charleston, S.C. where he was living at the time of his death.
 He attended the Citadel and served in U.S. Army Vietnam and was awarded several medals, including the Distinguished Flying Cross and the Bronze Star.
 He began writing in 1977.

-To read the series from start to finish, start with Book I, The Eye of the World
+To read the series from start to finish, start with Book I, The Eye of the World, published in 1990.

 Asked in a 2001 interview why he wrote fantasy, Jordan said: